Print quilt shapes on fabric with precision—no templates, no guesswork.

 If you simply close the Studio, you will not need to enter your email address and password the next time you open it.

-Since you are already experienced with Inklingo, the main difference you’ll notice is that you no longer need to cut freezer paper to a custom size.
+Another main difference you’ll notice is that you no longer need to cut freezer paper to a custom size.

+The Guided Tour is the best way to start.
 You may need to experiment with where to position custom-sized fabric on the freezer paper.
 It is a good idea to print on scrap paper first, then on fabric ironed to freezer paper (letter, legal, or any standard size your printer supports).
 For example:

 -